September 1957 Popular Electronics

 This story reads like an

-is today: As far as your intellect and ambition will take you.
-Back then, as with
+today: As far as your intellect and ambition will take you.
+Back then, as with today,

-However, there are many aspects of electronics that requires no formal education
+However, there are many aspects of electronics that require no formal education

-at all if you possess the requisite skills.
-I never have bought into the feel-good
+at all if you possess the requisite skills - with or without the title of

-cannot achieve the mastery necessary to do a particular job.
+cannot achieve the mastery necessary to do a particular job, regardless of how

 How Far Can You Go in Electronics Without a Degree?